anusharp/CreatioConnector/CreatioConnectorTestSuit/READMETestSuit.md

 2. Run the CretioConnectorTestSuitCompositeExporter on the WSO2 Enterprise MI 1.2.0 server

-3. Run Unit test suit
+3. Run Unit test suit through the Integration Studio